 - 1. Utilize an evidence-based approach to lead improvements in health promotion and disease prevention in Virginia, the United States and globally. - 2.
-Promote effective stewardship of human and financial resources in the healthcare of individuals, families and communities. - 3.
+Promote effective stewardship of human and financial resources in the care of individuals, families and communities. - 3.
 Employ interprofessional collaboration to influence healthcare policy, organization and finance in advanced nursing practice. - 4.
-Lead interprofessional healthcare teams to provide evidence-based care for diverse populations across the lifespan.
+Understand the value and importance of interprofessional, interdisciplinary practice in relation to caring for diverse populations.